keyshade-xyz/keyshade/docs/integration/languages/set-up-with-python.md

 ## Initialize Keyshade in Your Project

-In order to use the configurations you just created on the dashboard, you would need to initialize keyshade in your project.
-This generates the necessary configurations for the CLI to tap into your keyshade project.
+In order to use the configurations you just created on the dashboard, you would need to initialize Keyshade in your project.
+This generates the necessary configurations for the CLI to tap into your Keyshade project.

 From your project root: